Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Methodology

 \subsection{Discrete Diffusion Divergence Instruction}

 A primary challenge in distilling MDMs is the discrete nature of the state space.
 The gradient formulation in \citet{Luo2023DiffInstruct} relies on differentiating through $\mathbf{z}_t$.
-In MDMs, this forward process involves non-differentiable operations (e.g., $\argmax$), which renders this gradient inapplicable \citep{zekri2025fine}. \citet{zhu2025di} proposed a proxy model to approximate $\mathbf{z}_t$ and achieved promising results in text-to-image tasks.
+In MDMs, the forward process involves non-differentiable operations (e.g., $\argmax$), making this gradient inapplicable \citep{zekri2025fine}.
+To address this, \citet{zhu2025di} proposed a proxy model to approximate $\mathbf{z}_t$ and reported promising results for text-to-image tasks.
 However, its effectiveness in text generation remains underexplored.
-We instead take inspiration from the policy gradient \citep{schulman2017proximal,fan2023dpok} to adapt a mathematically rigorous solution.
-By decomposing the gradient of the objective as a score function weighted by a log-density ratio, we derive the following gradient estimation.
+Instead, we draw inspiration from the policy gradient method~\citep{schulman2017proximal,fan2023dpok} to obtain a rigorous solution.
+By decomposing the objective gradient as a score function weighted by a log-density ratio, we derive the following gradient estimation.

-\begin{theorem}[Score-Function Identity] Let the objective $\mathcal{L}(\nu)$ be the weighted integral of KL divergences between student and teacher marginals, $\mathbf{q}_\nu$ and $\mathbf{q}_\theta$.
+\begin{theorem}[Score-Function Identity] Let the objective $\mathcal{L}(\nu)$ be the weighted IKL divergences between student and teacher marginals, $\mathbf{q}_\nu$ and $\mathbf{q}_\theta$.
 The gradient of the objective admits: